cartigli/vault/xsorted()/II Python/IV ML/VII MNIST/I MNIST Classification.md

 The model is making categorical predictions based on probabilities, so we'll use One Hot encoding for the targets and outputs and softmax activation for the outputs

 We need to:
-- prepare and process the data
+- Prepare and process the data
-	- create training, validation, and testing datasets
+	- Create training, validation, and testing datasets
-		- as well as batch size
+		- As well as batch size
-- outline the model and choose the optimizers and a loss function
+- Outline the model and choose the optimizers and a loss function
-- make it learn { backpropagate } and validate after every epoch
+- Make it learn { back propagate } and validate after every epoch